jays-codes/ud-springboot3-spring6/README.md

   - @Component
   - @ComponentScan
 - moved @Primary and @Qualifier to component
-- moved all obj creation to Component; moved resolving of @Qualifier from @Bean to @Component
+- moved all obj creation to Component; moved resolving of @Qualifier from @Bean to @Component; added @Qualifier to all grouped components with specific names